Zaharid/validobj/README.md

 Validobj requires a moder Python version and has no other dependencies.
-It progressively supports typing features as they are implemented in the standard library and language: A limited subset of the parsing facilities work with python 3.7.
+It progressively supports typing features as they are implemented in the standard library and language: A limited subset of the parsing facilities work with Python 3.8, which is the minimum version.
 The [custom validation module](https://validobj.readthedocs.io/en/latest/custom.html) requires at least Python 3.9.